davidmontoyago/memcached-file-cache/README.md

 Uses a `ChunkedFile` to split a file into sized chunks between 96 bytes and 1024 Kbytes to prevent contention on a single memcached slab.
 The chunks sizing depends on the strategy passed as an implementation of `pkg/chunker.ChunkSizer`.

 `pkg/chunker.ChunkSizer` allows using different strategies for determining a chunk size.
-Currently a random and the uniform distribution are implemented with the uniform as the default one in use.
+Currently a random distribution, a uniform, and a skewed distribution sizer are implemented (skewed is the current one in use).

-Given that in memcached the last slab (>512 Kbytes) contains the majority of the distribution values between 96 bytes and 1024 Kbytes, it tends to contain an overallocation of values.
-A more elaborate `ChunkSizer` implementation could take this into consideration but it would come at the expense of more file fragmentation.
+Given that in memcached the last slab (>512 Kbytes) contains the majority of the distribution values between 96 bytes and 1024 Kbytes, a random or a uniform distribution tend to cause an overallocation of values.
+With the skewed chunk sizer, 80% of the time we allocate chunks between 96bytes and 246KB, and the rest of the time, chunks are allocated to the more spacious slabs after 246KB.
+This helps to even out the contention across the bigger slabs.

 Uses an MD5 hash of the file's content as a file identifier and for later content verification.
 With a LOT of data this could cause collisions.
 A potential enhancement could be to use a hashing function more suited for uniqueness.